 Most frequent questions and answers – just click the “+” to expand and find the answer

 MySociaLife is a leading educator that teaches digital citizenship, digital life skills, online safety and social media awareness to students age 7 to 17.
 We also teach the student’s parents, their teachers, and mental health professionals and school counsellors.

 MySociaLife teaches the following groups

-- Parents, both junior and senior school – 1 x 75-minute course
+- Parents Short Course, junior or senior school – 1 x 75-minute video training

-- Teachers, both junior and senior school 1 x 60-minute course
+- Teachers, both junior and senior school 1 x 60-minute training

 - School counsellors, mental health professionals, GPs – 1 x 60-minute course